AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 At Makers I was constantly challenged and I took every opportunity to find the balance between the challenge of my body and my mind.
 It helped me to adapt among different kind of focus an pace.

-I went to every yoga and meditation class, I kept going to swim several times a week and took few courses so I was able to swim over 3km in 1h10min in front crawl (while before I was doing 1km), it was a way for me not to only prioritise mental challenges, but to balance.
+I went to every yoga and meditation class, I kept going to swim several times a week and took few courses so I was able to swim over 3km in 1h10min in front crawl (while before I was doing only 1km), it was a way for me not to only prioritise mental challenges, but to balance.
 I also love the calm of holding my breath under water and swim very slowly, this is the same idea of balance between intense moment of coding where the focus is high and moments of wonders, where the body is driving.

-I met Dana, the Joy Officer for at least 3 times during the 12 weeks and kept her updated regularly, she gave me plenty of advice and resources that I carefully absorbed and practiced, so I could enjoy the process as well as achieve results.
+I met Dana, the Joy Officer, for at least 3 times during the 12 weeks and kept her updated regularly, she gave me plenty of advice and resources that I carefully absorbed and practiced, so I could enjoy the process as well as achieve results.
 Those new best practices go along with my holistic approach towards healthy habits and I could find that her advice resonated with me and the week of [meditation retreat](https://www.dhanakosa.com/retreat/2019/awake-wild) I did last year in Scotland.

 I also wrote 2 blog and got several good feedback, I will follow recommendations.
 What feels good is to create content.